david-yaari/evently/README.md

 - add a layout.tsx in the (root) directory
 - copy only the export default function RootLayout section
 - remove the className as it is not needed (already provied by the global layout.tsx)

+### Create a Header & Footer

+- in the componets folder add a "sgared" folder
+- create a Header.tsx and Footer.tsx
+- update the layout.tsx in the (root) directory accordingley
+- In the header add the SignedIn and SignedOut